 - Proof of beneficiary’s current immigration status if in the United States or copy of passport if outside the country;

 - Documentation on the employer (annual report, proof of ability to pay the wage, business licenses, tax returns, etc.); and

 - Employer fee (unless exempt), filing fee, fraud fee and premium processing fee, if any.

-Period of Admission An H-1B worker may stay in the United States for a total of six years, with extensions of up to three years.
-He is eligible for a new six-year period after having lived outside the country for at least one year.
+An H-1B worker may stay in the United States for a total of six years, with extensions of up to three years.
+Therefore, he is eligible for a new six-year period after having lived outside the country for at least one year.
 The beneficiary cannot count time in another status while living in the United States against this one-year period.
 If the H-1B worker spends some time outside the United States, he may recapture all this time so that it does not count towards the six-year period.

 One-year Extensions for H-1B workers with Pending Labor Certifications

 The 21st Century Department of Justice Appropriations Authorization Act allows USCIS to approve extensions of H-1B status in one-year increments for H-1B workers with pending labor certifications prior to the end of their fifth year which have been pending more than one year.